-With the advent of EHT, has been revived a great deal of interest in computing the shadows associated with the extensive class of BH solutions, mostly come from extended gravity theories, non-linear electrodynamics regimes, new physics and etc \cite{Shaikh:2019fpu}-\cite{Wang:2021irh}.
-In some studies have tried to shining light on hot issues such as dark energy and dark matter, via matching the BH surrounded by some matter fields with the extracted information from the EHT image of M87* BH shadow \cite{Davoudiasl:2019nlo}-\cite{Lee:2021sws}.
-The window opened by the EHT let us to a novel probe of some fundamental physics issues in strong-gravity regime \cite{Bambi:2019tjh}-\cite{Li:2021mzq}.
-In a number of interesting works, it is shown that the BH shadow can be investigated in interaction with other relevant ideas such as QNMs, deflection light and quasiperiodic oscillations (QPO) \cite{Jusufi:2019ltj}-\cite{Campos:2021sff}.
-Additionally, it is believed that in the light of the GTR-based magnetohydrodynamic simulations of the magnetized accretion flows onto BH, thereby, more details of the BH shadow will become reveals for us, see e.g \cite{White:2019wix,Nathanail:2020wap,Bronzwaer:2020vix,Cruz-Osorio:2021gnz}.
+With the advent of EHT, it has been revived a great deal of interest in computing the shadows associated with the extensive class of BH solutions, mostly come from extended theories of gravity, non-linear electrodynamics regimes, new physics and etc \cite{Shaikh:2019fpu}-\cite{Wang:2021irh}.
+Information extracted from the EHT image of M87* BH shadow can be used to refine the metrics extended due to the surrounding of BHs by dark energy and dark matter \cite{Davoudiasl:2019nlo}-\cite{Lee:2021sws}.
+The window opened by the EHT let us to a novel probe of some fundamental physics in a strong-gravity regime \cite{Bambi:2019tjh}-\cite{Li:2021mzq}.
+In a number of interesting works, it is shown that the BH shadow can be investigated in interplay with other relevant ideas such as QNMs, deflection light and quasiperiodic oscillations (QPO) \cite{Jusufi:2019ltj}-\cite{Campos:2021sff}.
+Additionally, it is known that the GTR-based magnetohydrodynamic simulations of the magnetized accretion flow onto BH can reveal more details of the BH shadow, see e.g \cite{White:2019wix,Nathanail:2020wap,Bronzwaer:2020vix,Cruz-Osorio:2021gnz}.